 Cost of Term 100 Life Insurance in Canada

 Term 100 life insurance usually costs more than regular term life insurance but less than permanent whole life insurance.
-Exact Term 100 rates depend on:
+Their rates depend on:

 - Age – The younger you are when applying, the lower your premiums.
 Rates increase each year as you age.